spcourse/sp2/10 Complexity/tuples/10 tuples.md

 	  File "<stdin>", line 1, in <module>
 	TypeError: 'tuple' object does not support item assignment

-This is the first sign of the fact that the tuple is indeed immutable: We cannot change what is at a specific index.
-In addition, we also cannot append things to a tuple either
+This is the first sign of the fact that the tuple is indeed immutable: It is *not* possible to change a value at a specific index.
+In addition to this, we cannot append things to a tuple either

 	>>> t.append('world')
 	Traceback (most recent call last):